 When you get an uncomfortable thought or image, you might feel slightly better when you seek reassurance, and now I want to talk to you about what really happens.

-You get an intrusive thought ( or image ) and you seek reassurance and find that you feel a little bit better.
-Unfortunately this does not get rid of the intrusive thought, so next time you have it you seek reassurance again, as you have discovered that this helped you last time.
+You get an intrusive thought ( or image ), and you seek reassurance and find that you feel a little bit better.
+Unfortunately, this does not eliminate the intrusive thought, so next time you have it, you seek reassurance again, as you have discovered that this helped you last time.
 You get the intrusive thought again … and the cycle continues.

 - trigger an intrusive thought or